-Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain back-office services such as information technology, payroll, supply chain, and finance and accounting services.
-The Company's back-office services were provided by a third-party service provider under an agreement that expired on October 31, 2021 for supply chain services with such services then being insourced back to Hydro One and expired on December 31, 2021 for payroll, and finance and accounting services, with the finance and accounting services being insourced back to Hydro One in 2022.
-In addition, Hydro One has entered into a new third-party services agreement to provide pay operations services for a five-year period.
-The commencement date for services under the new third-party pay operations services agreement is expected to be in 2023.
-The Company has entered into a new third-party services agreement for information technology services that expires on February 29, 2024 with an option to extend for two additional one year terms, each at the Company's discretion.
-The Company's facilities management services are provided by a third-party service provider under an agreement that expires on December 31, 2024, with an option for the Company to renew the agreement for an additional term of three years, at the Company's discretion.
+Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain back-office services such as information technology, payroll, and finance and accounting services.
+The Company's back-office services were provided by a third-party service provider under an agreement that expired on December 31, 2021 for finance and accounting services, and the finance and accounting services were insourced back to Hydro One in 2022.
+For payroll, an extension of services under an agreement with a third-party provider was negotiated to continue until December 31, 2023, at which time payroll services will be insourced back to Hydro One.
+The Company's information technology services are provided by a third-party service provider under an agreement that expires on February 29, 2024, with an option to extend for two additional one-year terms, each at the Company's discretion.
+The Company's facilities management services are provided by a third-party service provider under an agreement that expires on December 31, 2024, with an option for the Company's discretion.